hat3ph/docker-adguard-unbound/README.md

 ## Quickstart
 To get started all you need to do is git clone the repository and spin up the containers.
 ```bash
 git clone https://github.com/hat3ph/docker-adguard-unbound.git
 cd docker-adguard-unbound
 docker-compose up -d
 ```
-To disable DNSSEC validation with Unbound, comment out below volume to use the default `unbound.conf`.
+To disable DNSSEC validation with Unbound, comment out below volume in `docker-compose.yml` to use the default `unbound.conf`.
 ```yml
 #- "./unbound:/opt/unbound"
 #- "/usr/share/dns:/usr/share/dns"